-W.E.
-Miner and his brother, Henry T. Miner, came to Eugene in 1923 from Wisconsin where they made their livelihoods in timber and real estate holdings.
-W.E.
-Miner was a dedicated businessman who believed in the future of Eugene and the prosperity of the people of the Willamette Valley.
-A devoted supporter of education, the Miner brothers donated The Miner Building as a gift in trust to the University of Oregon in February of 1933 as a permanent endowment for teaching and research in the school of Business Administration.
+In 1923, brothers W.E. and Henry T. Miner came to Eugene from Wisconsin where they made their livelihoods as dedicated businessmen in timber and real estate.
+Right from their arrival, both Miner brothers believed in the future of Eugene and the prosperity of the people of the Willamette Valley.
+Devoted supporters of education, they donated The Miner Building as a gift in trust to the University of Oregon in February of 1933 as a permanent endowment for teaching and research in the School of Business Administration.